 Yachts are hardly a mass market product and yet the superyacht market has carved out a niche in being even more exclusive, but how much does a yacht cost to build, buy or rent?
 Yacht Harbour will give you an overview of the current state of the market.

-Since the 1980’s the amount of superyachts, i.e. yachts over 24 meters, has grown 600% with the worldwide fleet now counting over 10,000 vessels compared to around 1,500 in 1979.
+Since the 1980’s the number of superyachts, i.e. yachts over 24 meters, has grown 600% with the worldwide fleet now counting over 10,000 vessels compared to around 1,500 in 1979.
 Deliveries of large sailing yachts have however remained constant throughout the decades with around 45 S/Y built per year since the 70’s.

 This exponential growth was brought mainly by the construction of motor yachts.
-Indeed, the ratio of M/Y to S/Y built has exploded from 2 in the 1980’s to a whooping 7 motor yachts delivered for each sailing yacht under construction today.
+Indeed, the ratio of M/Y to S/Y built has exploded from 2 in the 1980’s to a whopping 7 motor yachts delivered for each sailing yacht under construction today.
 As a result sailing yachts have often retained value better than their counterparts.

 The expansion of the worldwide fleet of superyachts has also had another significant effect, the accelerated depreciation of yachts on the brokerage market.
-A 43-meter Benetti Vision 145 could for example be built at a cost of €21,9 million in 2014 whereas a 10-year old model in mint condition such as M/Y Dia’s could be bought for just €8 million on the brokerage market.
+A 43-meter Benetti Vision 145 could, for example, be built at a cost of €21,9 million in 2014 whereas a 10-year old model in mint condition such as M/Y Dia’s could be bought for just €8 million on the brokerage market.

 This large difference in price is however not unique to this case and can be found across almost all yacht manufacturers.
 Heesen, a well-known Dutch shipyard, is currently selling its 47-meter Project Ruya for €29,9 million.
 Its 2012 sistership, Lady Petra is however up for sale at the same time asking €22,500,000, down from her initial asking price of €31 million when it was first listed for sale in 2014.